 For children, I use 100% cotton T-shirts to cut one-inch strips across the body width.
 For each ear loop I cut a 7 or 8 inch long strip.
 Hold tightly on both ends and pull.
 The strip will curl up and made a comfortable stretch ear loop.
 I pull through a wooden bead (you need a 6mm opening) to make it adjustable for any childʻs face.

 The Olson mask instructions made a mask for a small or medium face.
 For larger face or ears, search for more mask sizes.
 I like to make the Olson mask with one long bias strip tie.
 About 54 inches allows the tie to make a loop at the top of the head and tie tightly at the nape.
+A popular choice is to cut two 14 inch or longer 1/8 elastic strips and insert into casings.
+Tie the elastics around each ear for a snug fit.
+Slide the knots into the casings.

 - Making bias strips single and continuous from University of Kentucky Cooperative Extension Service